strands-project/scitos_common/README.md

 # calibrate_chest

-  * run the calibrate_chest node with the datacentre if you want to store the parameters there
+  * Do `rosrun calibrate_chest calibrate_chest` with the datacentre running if you want to store the parameters there, make sure that the largest visible plane for the chest camera is the floor.
-  * to use these parameters when you launch the bringup next time, be sure to have the datacentre running
+  * To use these parameters when you launch the bringup next time, be sure to have the datacentre running.
-  * the urdf can be updated manually by running chest_calibration_publisher (shouldn't be necessary)
+  * The urdf can be updated manually by doign `rosrun calibrate_chest chest_calibration_publisher`(shouldn't be necessary).